xjmusic/xjmusic/README.md

 In the above example, `-d` tells Docker to start the containers in the background (as Daemons).

-You'll want to have hostnames defined to point at the docker-compose network.
-To automatically update /etc/hosts:

-    sudo bin/update_hosts

-Your **/etc/hosts** file should now contain these lines at the end:

-    127.0.0.1 localhost
-    172.16.217.10 hub01xj1
-    172.16.217.50 mysql01xj1
-    172.16.217.60 redis01xj1

 Note that `localhost` simply points to the local loopback.
 Docker-compose maps maps local port 80 to the `hub01xj1` docker container port 80.

 Assuming the docker containers are up and the hosts configured, you'll be able to open the main UI in a browser at [http://localhost/](http://localhost/)